 Residents of Hamilton County have access to free COVID-19 vaccines, boosters, and testing.

-The Hamilton County Public Health Vaccination Sites page lists locations that offer free COVID-19 vaccines, tests, and boosters available to all residents, regardless of age, financial status, immigration, or insurance.
+Did you know that free COVID-19 resources are available in Cincinnati?
+Call 311, Option 4, for convenient dates, times and locations that offer free COVID-19 vaccines, tests, and boosters available to all residents, regardless of age, financial status, immigration, or insurance.

 Benefits of COVID-19 Vaccine